muritane/agent-theory/README.md

 The central claim is **conditional and architectural**:

-> **For systems that aim to remain upstream—i.e., maximally open to unknown future interfaces and tasks—unallocated state capacity and interface slack are non-redundant.
-Once irreversibly allocated or collapsed, this optionality cannot be recovered.**
+> **For systems that aim to preserve future reachability under irreversible allocation, unallocated state capacity and interface slack are non-redundant.
+Once irreversibly allocated, lost degrees of freedom cannot be recovered without global redesign.**

+Such systems are referred to here as **Reachability-Preserving Architectures**.
+Where technical precision is required, they may also be described as
+**Degrees-of-Freedom-Preserving Architectures under Irreversibility**.

 The framework does **not** identify which future distinctions will be required.
-Instead, it characterizes **what must be preserved for unknown distinctions to remain representable at all**.
+Instead, it characterizes **what must remain structurally available for unknown distinctions to be representable at all**.

-The sketch focuses on:
+This sketch focuses on:
 - irreversible allocation of state and memory,
 - interface fixation and coupling,
 - loss of allocatable degrees of freedom,
 - and the resulting foreclosure of future reachability.

-This work does not propose algorithms, predictions, or optimal designs.
+It does **not** propose algorithms, predictions, or optimal designs.
 It provides a **structural lens** for reasoning about architectural viability under uncertainty.

 ---